For honest and ethical appraisals, trust ASAP Appraisal Services, Inc.

 Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-So it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
+As with any profession we are bound by ethical considerations.

 For an appraiser the chief obligation is to their client.
-Most of the time, for a standard residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you desire to obtain a copy of the appraisal document, you should obtain it from your lender.
-Other responsibilities also include, accurate calculations appropriate to the parameters of the assignment, acquiring and sustaining a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is is what we do everyday at ASAP Appraisal Services, Inc..
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you want a copy of an appraisal report, you normally have to get it through your lender.
+Other responsibilities also include, numerical accuracy depending on the scope of the assignment, reaching and maintaining a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics and client confidentiality is just normal course of business for us at ASAP Appraisal Services, Inc..

-ASAP Appraisal Services, Inc. has an established track record for producing competent and ethically superior appraisals.
-To learn more Contact us
+ASAP Appraisal Services, Inc. has an established track record for producing appraisals with the highest of ethics.
+Contact us today to learn more.

-Appraisers will sometimes be obligated to consider the interests of third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.
+Appraisers will sometimes be required to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
+Those third parties normally are spelled out in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must backup their work files for at least five years - at ASAP Appraisal Services, Inc. you can rest assured that we abide by that rule.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - something else ASAP Appraisal Services, Inc. takes very seriously.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.

-With ASAP Appraisal Services, Inc., you can be assured of 100 percent ethical, honest service.
+With ASAP Appraisal Services, Inc., you can be assured of 100 percent ethical, professional service.